'Most of my women are smoking hot': Cab driver brags during police interview, court shown

 Jakupaj brags at times through the interview, telling McNeil he only goes after women who are "sixes or sevens.
 No ugly ones.
 Most of my women are smoking hot.
 I don't go for … I don't need to, man."

-The interview took place on May 27, 2016, and was played for the courtroom at No. 4 Supreme Court in St. John's Thursday morning.
+The interview took place on May 27, 2016, and was played for the courtroom at Supreme Court in St. John's on Thursday morning.
 Jakupaj had been arrested at the City Wide stand on Torbay Road earlier in the day.

 The arresting officer testified Jakupaj was co-operative and went willingly to RNC headquarters.